ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-12. What are the advantages of GridSearchCV?
+Q. What are the advantages of GridSearchCV?

 <details><summary><b>Answer</b></summary>